-Note: For required username and password, access Isabel dx from the library's webpage and click on the "Mobile Access" icon on the right side of the page:
+For those who still need the username and password for the Android app, access Isabel dx from the library's webpage and click on the "Mobile Access" in the upper right hand corner for the login information.

 Mobile Health Sciences Library Simplified HSL website for the mobile device.

 mobileMicromedex - Drugs and Interactions UCD-AMC only.
 Drug reference.
 Note: The Micromedex Drug Information App is free from the iTunes store.
 It contains summary information.
 The Drug Reference and Drug Interactions App is available free for our faculty, staff and students with the password Micromedex provides.
 You must access the Micromedex page through the library's website, (if you are off campus, you will authenticate with your usual username and password) then click on DownloadCenter in the upper right corner and continue with the directions they provide.

 App Supports: iPhone/iPod Touch/iPad and Android.
 Mobile site: iPhone/iPad/iPod Touch, Android and BlackBerry